A Coherence-Based Measure of AGI: A Coherence-Based Measure of General Intelligence

+denote the normalized proficiencies of a model across $n$ benchmark dimensions.
+These may represent cognitive domains, task clusters, or heterogeneous evaluations drawn from diverse modalities.
+Our framework makes no assumptions about the underlying ontology: each $s_i$ need only reflect a meaningful ability that contributes to general-purpose competence.

+A widely used aggregation rule, adopted for example in the AGI definition of \citet{hendrycks2025agidefinition}, is the arithmetic mean:

-This formulation, denoted as $\mathrm{AGI}_{1}$, assumes that strengths in some faculties can compensate for weaknesses in others—a property known as \emph{compensability}.
-While convenient for summarizing benchmark performance, such compensatory aggregation is problematic for evaluating \emph{general} intelligence: substantial deficits in even a single faculty (e.g., reasoning, memory, or perception) can impose systemic limitations that invalidate apparent gains elsewhere.
-Consequently, $\mathrm{AGI}_{1}$ may overestimate holistic capability by averaging over structurally dependent abilities that, in practice, interact and constrain one another.
+This formulation, denoted as $\mathrm{AGI}_{1}$, assumes that strengths in some faculties can compensate for weaknesses in others, a property known as \emph{compensability}.
+Although convenient, such additive aggregation is misaligned with both psychometric evidence and limiting-factor dynamics in complex systems.
+Severe deficiencies in essential faculties, e.g., reasoning, memory, or perception, often impose system-level bottlenecks that cannot be compensated by strengths elsewhere, causing $\mathrm{AGI}_1$ to substantially overestimate holistic capability.